Effective: Tuesday, November 11, 2014

 9. All Youth Activity materials and publications must prominently note the name, address, and phone number of the Sponsoring Organization.
 The Youth Activity address may be a Nebraska address for purposes of receiving activity registrations and materials.

-10. The Sponsoring Organization shall maintain all records relating to this policy in accordance with the University’s Records Retention Policy and they must be made available, upon request, to the office of the Vice Chancellor for Business and Finance.
+11. The Sponsoring Organization shall maintain all records relating to this policy in accordance with the University’s Records Retention Policy and they must be made available, upon request, to the office of the Vice Chancellor for Business and Finance.

 Activity Worker and Activity Support Staff Eligibility

 Every Sponsoring Organization hosting a Youth Activity is responsible for ensuring that an Activity Worker or Activity Support Staff does not have a criminal background that would disqualify the individual from participating in the Youth Activity.
 Options may include a question on an activity application or a criminal history background check.

 It is expected that all Sponsoring Organizations will comply with the guidance from the U.S. Equal Employment Opportunity Commission regarding consideration of conviction records in hiring and that all UNL Sponsoring Organizations will comply with Neb.
 Rev. Stat. § 48-202.3.
 The following convictions generally will render an Activity Worker or Activity Support Staff ineligible to participate in Youth Activities:

 2. Felony assault, including domestic violence related incidents;